 These Salted Caramel Pecan Oatmeal Cookies are sweet, chewy, buttery rich and topped with a sprinkle of sea salt flakes.
 The perfect combination of sweet and savory in one cookie!

 One of the many things I love about the holiday season is, it is the perfect excuse to bake.
-Not that you can’t bake any other time of the year, of course, but during the holidays it’s expected for you to bake, bake, bake and bake some more. 🙂 I’m down with that.
+Not that you can’t bake any other time of the year, of course, but during the holidays it’s expected for you to bake, bake, bake and bake some more.
+I wouldn’t say I’m the best at baking, but that’s all part of the fun!
+The more you know, the better you’ll become over time.
+With that being said, I still use an online unit calculator to work out some of my measurements.
+That’s just how it is. 🙂 I’m down with that.
 How about you?

 Every year Lindsey @ American Heritage Cooking kicks off her holiday baking season with 12 Days Of Christmas Cookies.
 Check it out!
 She has some fantastic cookies you should incorporate into your family tradition like these Chocolate Peppermint Sugar Cookies, which are probably some of the prettiest pinwheel cookies you’ve ever seen.